metio/terraform-provider-k8s/docs/data-sources/datadoghq_com_datadog_agent_v2alpha1_manifest.md

 - `mode` (Number) mode is Optional: mode bits used to set permissions on this file.
 Must be an octal value between 0000 and 0777 or a decimal value between 0 and 511.
 YAML accepts both octal and decimal values, JSON requires decimal values for mode bits.
 If not specified, the volume defaultMode will be used.
 This might be in conflict with other options that affect the file mode, like fsGroup, and the result can be other mode bits set.

+<a id="nestedatt--spec--override--dns_config"></a>
+### Nested Schema for `spec.override.dns_config`

+Optional:

+- `nameservers` (List of String) A list of DNS name server IP addresses.
+This will be appended to the base nameservers generated from DNSPolicy.
+Duplicated nameservers will be removed.
+- `options` (Attributes List) A list of DNS resolver options.
+This will be merged with the base options generated from DNSPolicy.
+Duplicated entries will be removed.
+Resolution options given in Options will override those that appear in the base DNSPolicy. (see [below for nested schema](#nestedatt--spec--override--dns_config--options))
+- `searches` (List of String) A list of DNS search domains for host-name lookup.
+This will be appended to the base search paths generated from DNSPolicy.
+Duplicated search paths will be removed.

+<a id="nestedatt--spec--override--dns_config--options"></a>
+### Nested Schema for `spec.override.dns_config.options`

+Optional:

+- `name` (String) Required.
+- `value` (String)